RomarioSales/cgMLST-Pseudomonas-aeruginosa/README.md

 chewBBACA.py SchemaEvaluator -i schema_seed/ -l rms/RmS.html -ta 11 --title "cgMLST custom r sales" --cpu 6
 ```

-## Step 6: Analyze the proteins in the genes of the wgMLST
+## Step 7: Analyze the proteins in the genes of the wgMLST

 To check which protein encodes each loci found in the wg/cgMLST.
+The list of proteins corresponding to all 13588 loci identified in the wg / cgMLST targets is found in the new_protids.tsv file.

 ## Command: